 Both of them have pros and cons.

 The white part is called albumin.
 This has less fat than the yolk.
 So this gives the egg white one point in its favor.
-But, when it’s heated (you’re not eating them completely raw, are you?), it becomes difficult to digest, almost like a glue.
+But, when it’s heated (you’re not eating them completely raw, are you?), it becomes difficult to digest, almost like glue.

 You should always stay away from the egg whites that come packed in cartons.
 Working with them is easier and arguably more convenient than whole eggs.

 And chances are when you routinely use eggs as snacks or breakfast, you’re putting too much fat into your body.
-Especially if you are one of those who take two or three at a time.
+Especially if you are one of those who takes two or three at a time.

 You do not need the eggs from a nutritional point of view.
-No no.
+No, no.

-The truth is, eggs are not the “superfood” some nutritionists make them seem to be.
+Eggs are not the “superfood” some nutritionists make them seem to be.
 If you enjoy them, cannot say that you should stop eating them and be completely vegetarian or vegan.